Frequently Asked Questions

 Final Reports for funded projects

-• A summary of the work accomplished, including products and achievements
+• A summary of completed work, key products, and achievements

-• A summary of the project benefits for students and/or instructors, and the evaluation strategy used to assess such impact
+• A summary of project benefits for students and/or instructors, and the evaluation strategy used to assess impact

-• A list of the courses (with course sections) impacted by project (where appropriate), with enrolment data
+• A list of impacted courses (with sections), including enrolment data (if applicable)

 • A final financial summary of expenditures